supermarsx/smsgate/spec.md

 - **Browser**: token stored in local/session storage.
 - **Android**: encrypted prefs store config and credentials; pending SMS are persisted to a local JSON outbox for resend.

+## 11. Performance and Reliability
+- Foreground relay and WorkManager ensure delivery under background limits.
+- WebSocket is the primary real-time channel; HTTP sync is a fallback.
+- Message retention is bounded by server and client keep limits.

+## 12. Observability
+- Server logs only startup messages by default.
+- Client surfaces connection status via UI indicators.
+- Phone presence is tracked via WebSocket auth and disconnect events.

-## 11. Error Handling and Edge Cases
+## 13. Error Handling and Edge Cases
 - Invalid token on WebSocket connection leads to an auth error and disconnect.
 - Invalid token on login or messages page redirects back to login.
 - If server is unavailable, login errors are shown and UI recovers after delay.